Negative Examples for Sequential Importance Sampling of Binary Contingency Tables: Introduction

 \end{theorem}

-In contrast, note that there are MCMC algorithms which provably run in time polynomial in $n$ and~$m$ for {\it any\/} row/column sums.
-In particular, the algorithm of Jerrum, Sinclair, and Vigoda~\cite{JSV} for the permanent of a non-negative matrix yields as a corollary a polynomial time algorithm for any row/column sums.
-More recently, Bez\'akov\'a, Bhatnagar and Vigoda~\cite{BBV} have presented a related simulated annealing algorithm that works directly with binary contingency tables and has an improved polynomial running time.
-We note that, in addition to being formally asymptotically faster than any exponential time algorithm, a polynomial time algorithm has additional theoretical significance in that it (and its analysis) implies non-trivial insight into the the structure of the problem.
+We mentioned earlier that there are MCMC algorithms which provably run in time polynomial in $n$ and~$m$ for any row/column sums.
+In particular, Jerrum, Sinclair, and Vigoda~\cite{JSV} presented a polynomial time algorithm for estimating the permanent of a non-negative matrix.
+For the case of 0/1 matrices, their result corresponds to a randomized algorithm, which for a bipartite graph $G$, estimates the number of perfect matchings of $G$ within a multiplicative factor $(1\pm\eps)$ in time polynomial in $|G|$ and $1/\eps$.
+The binary contingency tables problem studied in this paper can be reduced to counting perfect matchings via a reduction of Tutte \cite{Tutte}.
+More recently, Bez\'akov\'a, Bhatnagar and Vigoda~\cite{BBV} presented a related simulated annealing algorithm that works directly with binary contingency tables to solve the problem studied in this paper for all row/column sums, and has an improved polynomial running time compared with \cite{JSV}.
+We note that, in addition to being formally asymptotically faster than any exponential time algorithm, a polynomial time algorithm has additional theoretical significance in that it (and its analysis) implies non-trivial insight into the structure of the problem.